 Noche de Poetas (Poetry Night) brings together students and community members from diverse backgrounds to share and compare their life experiences through their own poetic words.
 Each event is organized around a theme and features a poet from a local community.
 This program is in partnership with four student organizations: Mexican Students de Aztlán (MeSA), Students for the Advancement of Freedom, Equality and Human Rights (SAFEHR), Students for Justice in Palestine (SJP), and Union for Puerto Rican Students (UPRS).

 Telling Our Stories collects “first voice” stories about universal concerns that Latinos and people around the world share.
 From personal stories we can help understand each other, learn about creative solutions to solve common problems, and connect our aspirations and actions for a sustainable world.

-Special Events welcomes a wide arrange of events in collaboration with affiliated student organizations, faculty/staff, and our community partners.
-Such events include our annual UIC Chicago Latino Film Festival every spring semester in partnership with the International Latino Cultural Center of Chicago.
+Special Programs welcomes a wide arrange of public programs and events in collaboration with affiliated student organizations, faculty/staff, and our community partners.
+This includes our annual UIC Chicago Latino Film Festival every spring semester in partnership with the International Latino Cultural Center of Chicago.

 Artist in Residence invites artists (sometimes from abroad) to engage UIC students and local communities to provide a transformative learning experience on contemporary issues through various forms of art.